-- 3.8 Subject to clauses 3.9, 3.10 and 3.19, a senator or member is entitled to be accompanied or joined when travelling at Commonwealth expense on parliamentary, electorate or official business by any one or more of the senator's or member's: - (a) spouse or nominee; - (b) dependent children; - (c) designated person(s). - 3.9 The entitlement under clause 3.8 is limited to travel for non-commercial purposes by: - (a) scheduled commercial services by any mode of transport, by the most direct route to the intended destination for the mode of transport used without voluntary stopovers; and - (b) special purpose (Defence) aircraft the use of which has been approved by the Minister for Defence before the particular travel. - 3.10 In addition to clause 3.9, where the spouse, nominee, dependent child or designated person, in relation to a senator or member from: - (a) Western Australia; - (b) the Northern Territory; or - (c) Queensland at least 1,100kms flight distance from Brisbane;

-travels to or from Canberra, the journey may be broken by one stop-over of one night in a capital city, provided the journey to or from Canberra is completed.
+- 3.8 Subject to clauses 3.9 to 3.21, a senator or member is entitled to be accompanied or joined when travelling at Commonwealth expense on parliamentary, electorate or official business by any one or more of the senator's or member's: - (a) spouse or nominee; - (b) dependent children; - (c) designated person(s). - 3.9 Where on any leg of the journey the member or senator is not accompanied to and/or from the final destination by a person specified in clause 3.8, that person must: - (a) arrive no more than 24 hours before the senator or member arrives; and/or - (b) depart no more than 24 hours after the senator or member departs. - 3.10 Notwithstanding clause 3.9 for travel where the final destination is Canberra, an entitlement exists for a senator or member under clause 3.8 in respect of a person specified in that clause where they: - (a) accompany or join a senator or member and remain in Canberra without the senator or member between adjoining sitting weeks, provided the senator or member returns to Canberra for the second sitting week; - (b) accompany or join a Presiding Officer (including a Deputy Presiding Officer) and remain in Canberra at any time that the Presiding Officer is temporarily absent from Canberra on parliamentary or official business related to the office. - 3.11 The entitlement under clause 3.8 is limited to travel for non-commercial purposes by: - (a) scheduled commercial services by any mode of transport, by the most direct route to the intended destination for the mode of transport used without voluntary stopovers; and - (b) special purpose (Defence) aircraft the use of which has been approved by the Minister for Defence before the particular travel. - 3.12 In addition to clause 3.11, where the spouse, nominee, dependent child or designated person, in relation to a senator or member from: - (a) Western Australia; - (b) the Northern Territory; or travels to or from Canberra, the journey may be broken by one stop-over of one night in a capital city, only where the stop-over is necessary because there is no same-day connecting flight reasonably available and the journey to or from Canberra is completed the following day.